Azure/dalec/website/docs/intro.md

 ### Example

-In this examnple wee'll build a virtual package that just installs other packages as dependencies.
+In this example we'll build a virtual package that just installs other packages as dependencies.

 ```yaml
 # syntax=ghcr.io/azure/dalec/frontend:latest